 - Project Management

-Career in Systems Engineering: Universities
+A career in Systems Engineering: Universities

-As you may already be aware, a specialized systems engineering degree from top-level universities provides you with industry-appreciated expertise along with much-needed practical exposure.
+As you may already be aware, a specialized systems engineering degree from a top-level university provides you with industry-appreciated expertise along with much-needed practical exposure.
 While the ivy league colleges have been leading the way in this sphere for quite some time, there is no dearth of emerging and recognised options across the Americas and Europe.
 Given below is a list of renowned institutions you must consider.

 |University||Location||Times Higher Education Ranking 2021||Courses|

 |University of Pennsylvania||USA||13th||–Master of Science in Engineering-

 –Bachelor of Science in Engineering-

 Systems Science & Engineering